swatid26/swatid26.github.io/project_1.md

 ### 2. Which departments likely need more rooms to serve admitted patients?

 Based on data the patients spend anywhere from 1 to 14 days in the hospital.
 Looking at the distribution of patients across the days, I noticed that around 60% patients admissions are concentrated between 4 to 9 days of hospitalization.
 So I filtered the number of patients being hospitalized between 4 to 9 days across all departments.
-After soring, I found top 5 departments requiring most number of admitted patients between 4 to 9 days.
+After sorting, I found top 5 departments requiring most number of admitted patients between 4 to 9 days.
 So, these departments likely need more rooms to serve admitted patients.
 Even in these 5 departments, Internal medicine department has the highest number of admitted patients staying for 9 days, so it is best to focus on the internal medicine department first in terms of evaluating room facilities.

 <img src="images/Screenshot 2023-01-27 125946.png"/>